bitcart/bitcart-docs/guides/lightning.md

 If lightning is enabled for a wallet, then, along with the regular coin payment method, a lightning one will be created.

-As your BitcartCC daemons are standalone lightning nodes, you will need to open lightning channels from scratch.
+As your Bitcart daemons are standalone lightning nodes, you will need to open lightning channels from scratch.
 You can use the lightning management page for this

 ## Lightning management